 How to Be a Great Content Marketer

-Almost every company is trying to use content marketing—to promote thought leadership, for search engine optimization, and to attract and retain customers.
+Almost every company uses content marketing—to promote thought leadership, for search engine optimization, and to attract and retain customers.
 But content marketing is like singing—everyone does it, but very few are really good at it.

-In fact, so few companies really know what they’re doing with content marketing that a 2015 survey by the Content Marketing Institute showed that 93% of B2B companies use it, but only 30% think they’re good at it.
+In fact, so few companies really know what they’re doing with content marketing that a 2019 survey by the Content Marketing Institute showed that 93% of B2B companies are very or extremely committed to using content marketing, but only 27% rate their efforts as very successful or extremely successful.
 If you’ve read our past blog posts, you know about content marketing and the results it can deliver.
 Content marketing is defined as a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content.
 Deconstructing this definition will give us a road map to successful content.

 Create a Strategic Content Marketing Plan

 In order to be successful at content marketing, you need to make sure the content you create will help you reach your business goals.
 Be clear about your reason for creating content, what you hope to achieve with your content, obstacles or risks you may encounter, and how you will measure success.
 Once you have a plan in place, document it.
-According to the Content Marketing Institute, B2B companies that have a documented content marketing strategy are 59% more effective than those that have an informal verbal strategy (and 88% more effective than companies with no content strategy at all).
+According to the Content Marketing Institute report, 65% of the companies who have experienced the most success with content marketing have a documented content marketing strategy, compared to 14% of the least successful.

 Distribute Your Content to Relevant Audiences